M.S. in Dietetics and Nutrition for Pre-Professionals

 The UAA DN graduate program is an online program.
 Some of the classes do have scheduled meeting times which will be published in the course schedule and available at the time of course registration.

-Supervised experiential learning (SEL) rotations are scheduled primarily in Anchorage and Fairbanks, with additional options throughout the state of Alaska.
+Supervised experiential learning (SEL) rotations are scheduled primarily in Anchorage and Fairbanks, with additional options throughout the state of Alaska, and other states upon approval.

 The estimated costs related to online education in this program include up to $2500 for computer hardware (i.e., laptop with webcam) and internet service for the duration of the program.
 Specific requirements for online courses, including hardware, are available at Online Class Requirements.